wbprice/blaineprice.me/content/posts/rustlang-up-some-grub.md

 // node = Ingredients::HotDogBun
 ```

-Once a vector of (what is the graph word for this??) exists, we can walk through each step.
+Once a vector of nodes exists, we can walk through each step.
 For example, if a cooked hot dog link exists, it can be used to make a hot dog.
 If not, we need to tell a worker to cook a hot dog.

 Looking at neighbor nodes of a cooked hot dog link, we can get a sense of what goes into a cooked hotdog.